SAP-samples/abap-cheat-sheets/28_Regular_Expressions.md

 > **💡 Note**<br>
 > - You can perform complex searches using regular expressions.
 For simple pattern-based searches, refer to comparison operators (`CP`, `NP`) in the [String Processing](07_String_Processing.md) cheat sheets.
 > - The cheat sheet and examples focus on PCRE regular expressions.
 For other syntax types, find more information and links in the [ABAP Keyword Documentation](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/ABENREGEX_SYNTAX.html).
-> - If you have access to a system supporting [classic ABAP](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenclassic_abap_glosry.htm), you can check out the `demo_regex_toy` program for experimenting with regular expressions in ABAP.
+> - In a system supporting [classic ABAP](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenclassic_abap_glosry.htm), you can check out the `demo_regex_toy` program for experimenting with regular expressions in ABAP.

 <p align="right"><a href="#top">⬆️ back to top</a></p>

 ## Excursion: Common Regular Expressions

 > **💡 Note**<br>
 > - The sections below provide an overview of common PCRE expressions with examples.
-This is not a comprehensive overview; only selected expressions are included.
+This is not a comprehensive overview; only selected regular expressions are included.
 > - For a complete guide to PCRE syntax, refer to the [official documentation](https://perldoc.perl.org/perlre).
 Note that ABAP-specific restrictions or modifications may apply to the standard syntax.
 > - The code snippets use `replace` functions to show the effects of PCRE regular expressions.
-Many examples use the `occ = 0` parameter to replace all occurrences.
+Many examples use the `occ` parameter with the assignment `occ = 0` to replace all occurrences.
-> - When using regular expressions, note that exceptions such as of type `cx_sy_invalid_regex` (invalid regex) or `cx_sy_regex_too_complex` (too complex regex) can occur.
+> - When using regular expressions, note that exceptions such as of type `cx_sy_invalid_regex` or `cx_sy_regex_too_complex` can occur.

 ### Characters and Character Types